musall/WidefieldImager/README.md

 See also https://github.com/jcouto/wfield for python code with extended functionality.

-Some of the pre-processing analysis was inspired by code from Kenneth Harris and Matteo Carandini's lab: https://github.com/cortex-lab/widefield
+Some of the pre-processing analysis was based on code from Kenneth Harris and Matteo Carandini's lab: https://github.com/cortex-lab/widefield

 # Overview
 The 'WidefieldImager' folder contains the widefield acquisition software.
 'LEDswitcher' contains code for a Teensy microcrontoller (https://www.pjrc.com/store/teensy32.html) to control different excitation LEDs in the widefield setup.